freedomofpress/securedrop-workstation/architecture-decisions/003-updater-migrations.md

 ## Alternatives considered

+### Separate securedrop-updater
 The main alternative we initially built but never deployed was a migration system similar to alembic's database migrations as part of the abandoned standalone securedrop-updater work.

-There is [full documentation](https://github.com/freedomofpress/securedrop-updater/blob/f7c52a5238457d2043b8cb628d95cacd51ab630d/migrations/README.md) as to how those migrations worked; in short each migration was a Python class, named after the version that needed it.
+There is [full documentation](https://github.com/freedomofpress/securedrop-updater/blob/f7c52a5238457d2043b8cb628d95cacd51ab630d/migrations/README.md) as to how those migrations worked ([example](https://github.com/freedomofpress/securedrop-updater/pull/28/changes)); in short each migration was a Python class, named after the version that needed it.
 The migration runner figured out which steps needed to be run, and then executed them.

 As the standalone updater work had not finished by the time the 4.2 migration came around, [it was dropped](https://github.com/freedomofpress/securedrop-workstation/pull/974) due to the complexity and unclear need.

+### OpenTofu
+We have prototyped using OpenTofu to do provisioning, which would mostly solve the issue because it can run every single time without a big performance hit.
+Conceptually this is the solution we do want, however it is not yet in a production-ready state.